mmocny/inp-workshop/README.md

 ```
 </details>

+However-- what if I interact *again* after the async call resolves?

 ## Take away

 As long as the *Next Paint* after Interaction is allowed to render, even if the browser decides it doesn't actually need a new rendering update, Interaction measurement stops.